 Being on the road a lot, you must have a lot of interesting stories.
 What’s one that really stands out?

 One area that really stands out for me as an interesting place to work and travel through is Kootenay Pass on Highway 3 between Creston and Salmo.
 Kootenay Pass is the highest year round mountain pass in Canada with the summit elevation at 1774 metres above sea level.
 A trip over Kootenay Pass never fails to disappoint with crystal clear mountain streams flowing along the highway while portions of the Selkirk Mountain Range soar overhead.
 You never know what you’re going to see while traveling over the pass.

 If you had one piece of advice for people, what would it be?

 If I were to give one piece of advice to motorists travelling over Kootenay Pass, it would be to take their time and drive according to the road conditions.
 Just because the posted speed limit is 100 km/h doesn’t mean you should travel that speed over compact snow or ice.
 It is a beautiful drive over the summit, so please enjoy the drive, and don’t forget to check DriveBC to “know before you go”.
 If you drive according to the road conditions, you should never have any issues travelling in the winter and reach your destination safely.

 Many thanks to Cliff for taking the time out of his busy schedule to share his thoughts and provide a little insight about what goes on behind the scenes here at the Ministry of Transportation and Infrastructure.
-If you’d like to find out more, Cliff is also on Twitter, providing regular updates about the roads in his area.
-You can follow him at @TranBC_KootPass.
+If you’d like to find out more about happenings in the area, follow @TranBC_KootPass.